-Red wine has some favorable characteristics that have caused some observers to conclude that it might be beneficial, or at least safe, for breast cancer patients and survivors.
-Red wine has been shown to help prevent and inhibit the development of breast cancer in mice.
+Red wine has some favorable characteristics that have caused some to conclude that it might be beneficial, or at least safe, for breast cancer patients and survivors.
 Red wine can inhibit aromatase, the production of estrogens from androgens within the body.
+It has also been shown to help inhibit the breast cancer development in mice.

 However, alcohol (including red wine) intake has been found to be associated with increased risk of breast cancer in population studies (see the alcohol webpage).